Should I invest money or pay off my debts first?

 If you don’t have savings, with lots of debts, nothing will be left after the salary credited to your bank account.
 Experts call it a recipe of disaster.

 You can categorise debt into two segments: good debts and bad debts.
-You might have understood the difference in first part of our discussion.
+You might have understood the difference between bad and good debts in the first part of our discussion.

 Having debt with less or no source of income is a big burden.
 It gets heavier and heavier every single day if you don’t have any source for repayment.

-The best way to get rid of debt and to have financial independence, is to have multiple sources of income.
+The best way to get rid of bad debts and to have financial independence, is to have multiple sources of income.
 If you are in a job, then try to get another source of income like making money through affiliate marketing, blogging or through any other part time job.

 You can even start a YouTube channel to get some additional income to fund your requirements.